markjbrown/banking-multi-agent-workshop/01_exercises/python/workshop/Module-00.md

 You can run this sample app and workshop virtually by using GitHub Codespaces.
 The button will open a web-based VS Code instance in your browser:

+:warning: **Note:** It is recommended to extend the time-out period for Codespaces in your GitHub profile.
+During lunchtime your Codespace may sit idle which will force you to relaunch your Codespace and you may lose any changes.
+To extend the time-out go to your profile in GitHub, click on Settings, then Codespaces.
+You can extend up to 240 minutes (4 hours).
+Be sure to change this back after the workshop to avoid excessive compute charges to your GitHub Codespaces.

 1. Open the template (this may take several minutes):

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/AzureCosmosDB/banking-multi-agent-workshop/tree/WorkShop_v2_PythonLangGraph?devcontainer_path=.devcontainer/python/devcontainer.json)